kashh56/kashh56/README.md

-# Hi there, I'm Akash Anandanni 👋
+# Hi there, I'm Akash Anandani 👋

 Welcome to my GitHub profile!
 I'm a aspiring data scientist and problem solver with a strong foundation in Python and various data science libraries.
 Here’s a bit more about me and my work.